(definitions of EQ and EI are below)

 - I want to help people sustain or improve their mental and physical health at work, to present a case for employers to give this more attention, focus and support.

-- I want to show managers that honing their EQ and EI skills will help them design more meaningful job roles that engage, reduce absenteeism and discourage toxic behaviours like presenteeism and overwork.
+- I want to show managers that honing their EQ and EI skills and demonstrating compassionate leadership behaviour can reduce absenteeism and discourage toxic behaviours like presenteeism and overwork.

 - I want to show leaders and managers how they can create a trusting place where people feel they belong; can show emotions and are supported, and build a positive culture.